imrvasishtha/user-admin/README.md

 To Run API `npm run start`

 ## Documentation
-I have added swagger documentation for api, it will work on http://[PORTADDRESS]/documentation (e.g. http://localhost:9000/documentation)
+I have added swagger documentation for APIs, it will work on http://[PORTADDRESS]/documentation (e.g. http://localhost:9000/documentation)